sambayless/linedd/README.md

 In this way it continues removing lines until it reaches a fixed point.

-linedd is styled after [delta](http://delta.tigris.org), as well as the delta-debugging tools developed at the [Institute for Formal Models and Verification](http://fmv.jku.at/fuzzddtools).
+linedd is styled after the delta-debugging tools developed at the [Institute for Formal Models and Verification](http://fmv.jku.at/fuzzddtools).